 It’s not enough to just look at your average heart rate after the ride, or to know your maximum and minimum heart rate during the ride.
 You have to be able to know that you have spent most of the session in the correct training zone.
 In practice, almost any small device is hard to use while wearing gloves, so you ideally want a monitor that you can just set up and then ride, while keeping an ear out for the warning beep.

 Most heart rate monitors will be able to generate a generic training zone, based on your age.
-A basic heart rate monitor such as this Polar heart rate monitor (reviewed here) will automatically calculate your training zone, based on your age.
+Any basic heart rate monitor will automatically calculate your training zone, based on your age.

-Many heart rate monitors, including the Polar Heart Rate monitor, have this exact calculation built in, so they can just automatically generate training zones.
-However, this is very generic, and does not take into account the fact that people may be starting their training plans at very different levels of fitness.
-This is really not ideal, because individuals vary a lot.
+However, the calculations performed by fitness devices are very generic.
+They do not take into account the fact that people may be starting their training plans at very different levels of fitness.
+This is not ideal, because individuals vary a lot.
 It’s better to figure out your training heart rate zone yourself, and then manually program it into the monitor.

-You can do better than this with just a little math, and a heart rate monitor that is a little more advanced (so you can program in the zones you want to exercise in on specific days).
-The Polar RS300XC heart rate monitor is a bit more expensive, but has the advantage that you can manually program your zone, based on your own specific body (see below) and your training goals.
+You can do this with just a little math, and a heart rate monitor that is a little more advanced.
+A more advanced heart rate monitor lets you manually program in the zones you want to exercise in on specific days.
+This has the advantage that you can program your training zones, based on your own specific body and your training goals.

 The heart rate reserve method (HRR) can be used to calculate heart rate zones more accurately.
 Heart rate reserve uses the range from your resting heart rate to a predicted maximum.
-Below are the formula and an example of the method for someone 55 years old, assuming a resting heart rate of 80 bpm and a training range of 60% and 75%.
+Below we show the formula.
+We use an example of the method for someone who is 55 years old, assuming a resting heart rate of 80 bpm and a training range of 60% to 75%.

 - 220 – Age = 165 (HRmax)